 MITIGATION MEASURE Implementation Timing Responsible Agency or Party GEOLOGY AND SOILS MM GEO-2.
-Conduct Design-level Geotechnical Investigation and Implement Recommendations Prior to commencement of construction a ctivities, a registere divil or geotechnical engineer shall prepare a Design-level Geotechnical Investigation for the selected trail alignment.
-The Design-level Geotechnical Investigation will indude a more detailed analysis of geologic and soil conditions along the trail alignment, which at a minimum shall include the following: Additional soil test borings necessary to fully characterize geologic and soil conditions in the trail alignment, induding but not I imited to soil sampling at critical structure locations (such as retaining walls and reinforced soil slopes) and parking lots Specific and detailed recommendations for structural setbacks, foundation types and the related criteria to be used in their design, allowable settlement, seismic design considerations including seismically-induced settlement, retaining structures as nee ded, drainage improvements, and earthwork preparation Quantitative analysis of potentially liquefiable sediments in the trail alignment, including estimates of potential settlement, to a ssess their potential impact on foundations, slope stability, and lateral spreading potential Detailed geotechnical analysis and design standards for reinforced soil slopes, retaining walls, and other Project fa dilties on or ne ar loose to very loose granular soils, including an assessment of the potential for static and seismically-induced settlement, soil preparation and compaction requirements, and foundation requirements As sessment of compaction needs for existing subgrades below buildings, site walls, and pavement sections to reduce settlement potential Geotechnical design criteria for engineered embankments or retaining walls, including lateral earth pressure values, foundation recommendations, for stabilization of coastal bluffs, including types of materials to be used, foundation requirements and structural connections to competent native materi Prior to and during construction CFL and RTC
+Conduct Design-level Geotechnical Investigation and Implement Recommendations Prior to commencement of construction a ctivities, a registered civil or geotechnical engineer shall prepare a Design-level Geotechnical Investigation for the selected trail alignment.
+The Design-level Geotechnical Investigation will indude a more detailed analysis of geologic and soil conditions along the trail alignment, which at a minimum shall include the following: Additional soil test borings necessary to fully characterize geologic and soil conditions in the trail alignment, induding but not I limited to soil sampling at critical structurel locations (such as retaining walls and reinforced soil slopes) and parking lots Specific and detailed recommendations for structural setbacks, foundation types and the related criteriato be used in their design, allowable settlement, seismic design considerations including seismically-induced settlement, retaining structures as needed, drainage improvements, and earthwork preparation Quantitative analysis of potentially liquefiable sediments in the trail alignment, including estimates of potential settlement, to assess their potential impact on foundations, slope stability, and lateral spreading potential Detailed geotechnical analysis and design standards for reinforced soil slopes, retaining walls, and other Project fa dilities on or near I oose to very I oose granular soils, including an assessment of the potential for static and seismically-induced settlement, soil preparation and compaction requirements Assessment of compaction needs for existing subgrades below buildings, site walls, and pavement sections to reduce settlement potential Geotechnical design criteria for engineered embankments or retaining walls, including lateral earth pressure values, foundation recommendations, bearing capacity, keyway dimensions and construction recommendations, appropriate slope gradients, slope setbacks, drainage requirements, and specifications and compaction requirements for engineered f Prior to and during construction CFL and RTC